jhdm/throttle-queue-utils/README.md

 ```

 ### Asynchronous Throttled Batch Queue
-You can add payloads to the asynchronous throttled batch queue (`AsyncThrottleQueue`), and they will be
+The asynchronous throttled batch queue (`AsyncThrottleQueue`) below will execute
-processed by the task at specified intervals.
+specified `asyncTask` function at three-second intervals.
+You can `add`
+items to be processed.

 #### Example: